digitallyinduced/ihp/Guide/querybuilder.markdown

 ```toc
 ```

-You can compose database queries using the QueryBuilder module.
+## Introduction

+The QueryBuilder module allows you to compose database queries in a type-safe way.
+Below you find a short reference to all the commonly used functions.

-### Creating a new query
+## Creating a new query
 To query the database for some records, you first need to build a query.
 You can just use the `query` function for that.